jherland/LeaPointer/README.md

 3. Run 'LeaPointer.py' (use --help to see available options)

 - Move your hand above the Leap Motion device to move the mouse pointer
+- The pointer speed is inversely proportional to the number of fingers extended.
+Extend one finger to move quickly, and all 5 fingers to do delicate movements.
+Extending zero fingers disables mouse movement.
 - Do a key tap motion with a finger to generate a mouse click

 Supported systems